jerryliangxia/jerryliangxia.github.io/_posts/2022-08-22-my-internship-at-unity.markdown

 ## Final thoughts

 I would not have written this post without respecting the people that helped shape my experience.
-I got to know so many brilliant minds at Unity, whose talents are highly respectable.
+I got to know so many brilliant minds at Unity, whose talents are highly commendable.
 I look toward my mentor, Martin Bouchard, pictured below who helped me become a better programmer.
 His dedication as a mentor helped me overcome issues that made me a stronger, more disciplined developer, which I'm very grateful for.

 <p align="center">
     <img src ="../images/unity/martin.jpg" style="max-width: 300px" />
 </p>

 Then there's my team.
 This includes my manager, Sebastien Parent (pictured to the left in black), who became an overseer of two teams over the course of my internship.
-His dedication as a senior developer, as well as his high level of skill, was exceptional.
-One of the things I'll miss are the debates between him and Martin over my work; as I became more confident in my skills, it was fun to be a part of the conversation and play a bigger role in the team.
+His dedication as a senior developer, as well as his high level of skill, was admirable.
+One of the things I'll miss are the discussions between him and Martin over my work; as I became more confident in my skills, it was fun to be a part of the conversation and play a bigger role in the team.

 <p align="center">
     <img src ="../images/unity/team.jpeg" style="max-width: 500px" />
 </p>

 Then there's the interns.
 I learned a lot of personal skills here, which showed me how to become a better person.
-I had a great time with them, and hope nothing but the best for every one of them.
+I had a great time with them, and wish nothing but the best.

 <p align="center">
     <img src ="../images/unity/ricky-me-eric.jpeg" style="max-width: 500px" />